ROUTE & SCHEDULE

 – Riders take off from MECA and head out to the SF Bay Trail for a scenic ride along the water.

 – As riders return, the event site at MECA will be waiting.
-Lunch will be served from 11:30-12:00, with entertainment.
+Lunch will be served at 12:00, with entertainment.

 – Once folks have eaten, the party kicks off at 12 noon.